-University of Louisiana at Monroe, in partnership with the national search firm, Scott Healy & Associates, invites applications and nominations for the position of Founding Program Director, Doctor of Physical Therapy Program.
+University of Louisiana Monroe, in partnership with the national search firm, Scott Healy & Associates, invites applications and nominations for the position of Founding Program Director, Doctor of Physical Therapy Program.
 Reporting to the Dean of the College of Health Sciences, the Founding Program Director is responsible for the overall planning, direction, and management of the DPT program.
 The Founding Program Director of the Doctor of Physical Therapy Program is appointed by the President upon the recommendation of the Academic Dean and the Vice President for Academic Affairs with approval of the Boards of Trustees for the University of Louisiana System.
-The Program Director holds academic rank as a teaching member in the Doctor of Physical Therapy Program and is responsible to the Director of School of Allied Health.
-To view the strategic planning at ULM, please see ulm.edu/strategicplanning/
+The Program Director holds academic rank as a teaching member in the Doctor of Physical Therapy Program.
+To view the strategic planning at ULM, please see ULM Strategic Plan.

 The Founding Program Director will serve as the strategic academic and operational leader of the Doctor of Physical Therapy Program by providing leadership for the faculty in terms of program development, accreditation self-study, curriculum, administration, teaching, research, and service.
 The specific duties of the Director include, but are not limited to:

 - Provide direct oversight for all academic and administrative matters concerning the development of the Doctor of Physical Therapy Program.

 - Lead the faculty and development team in strategic planning and monitor the process to further the program's mission in teaching, research, service, and patient care.

 - Supervise the process of seeking, achieving, and maintaining all necessary CAPTE program accreditation.

 - Ensure that the Physical Therapy faculty are involved with research and scholarly activity.